apache/openwhisk-runtime-nodejs/docs/users/knative-build.md

 ```
 </details>

-## Building a Knative service using the NodeJS BuildTemplate
+## Building a Knative service using the Node.js BuildTemplate

 We will use the simple "helloworld" test case to demonstrate how to use Knative to Build your function into container image and then deploy it as a Service.